glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

      `lorentzenchr`.
    - We will assess what are the potential issues, pros, and cons to merge `GradientBoosting` and `HistGradientBoosting` estimators into a single class.
-     This will feed the discussion to take a decision on the best way to move forward.
+     This will feed into the discussion to make a decision on the best way to move forward.
 1. Array API: *betatim, ogrisel, lesteve, StefanieSenger, OmarManzoor, EmilyXinyi*
    - We will continue our work on the Array API adoption.
 Notably, we will work on adopting the API for `Nystroem`, `Ridge` and at least one solver of